 I was awarded a PhD in the field of Molecular Simulation of Soft Matter under the guidance of Prof. Billy Todd and Prof. Peter Daivis in 2015 (Swinburne University of Technology).
 This was followed by a two-year appointment as a Postdoctoral Research Fellow at Prof. Ronald Larson's Research Group at the University of Michigan.

 I joined the Australian Defence Science and Technology Group (DSTG) in 2017 as a Research Scientist, where I established a research program in the field of Multiscale Simulation of Soft Matter and led a Next Generation Technologies Fund project to develop an Integrated Multiscale Materials Simulation Platform for Advanced Acoustic Materials.

 I have been an academic member of the Department of Mechanical Engineering at the University of Melbourne since 2019 and an Associate Investigator at the ARC Training Center in Optimisation technologies, integrated methodologies and applications (OPTIMA).
-I was the Secretary of the Australian Society of Rheology FY21-22.
+I am the Secretary of the Australian Society of Rheology since 2021.